-Right so first of all I don’t want to use a milk packed with thickeners, emulsifiers…etc, and secondly I don’t want it to be sweet.
-You can always add some natural sweetener but you can’t take sweetness away.
-Finally I want a milk that I can use for most things so I don’t have loads of cartons in the fridge.
-That’s my criteria.
+My criteria for a great milk: first of all I don’t want it to be packed with thickeners, emulsifiers…etc; and secondly I want a milk that I can use for most things so I don’t have loads of cartons in the fridge.
 The milk that fits the bill: cashew milk.

-Look for an unsweetened cashew milk that contains just cashews and water (and possibly a pinch of salt).
+Look for an unsweetened cashew milk that contains just cashews and water (plus a pinch of salt).
 Plenish and Rude Health both make great cashew milk, or you can make it yourself by soaking cashews for a few hours then liquidising in water.
 If making it yourself you’ll want to experiment with the nut : water ratio.
 I find about 100g nuts per 1L is good.
 However I’ve never managed to make cashew milk at home that stands up to the velvety texture of commercial milks.

-Cashew nuts are so soft you don’t need to strain the milk, making it a wholefood (no goodness taken away), and indeed both Plenish and Rude Health inform me that their milks are made from the whole nut.
+Because cashew nuts are so soft you don’t need to strain the milk, which makes it a wholefood (no goodness taken away).
+Indeed both Plenish and Rude Health inform me that their milks contain the whole nut.

-Cashew milk is creamy and thickens when heated, which makes for really unctuous porridge and creamy white sauces.
-It is neutral tasting too and so doesn’t overpower other ingredients in whatever dish you are using it in, thus making it a good all rounder if you don’t want a line up of cartons in the fridge door.
+Cashew milk is creamy and thickens when heated, which makes for really delish porridge and creamy white sauces.
+It is neutral tasting too and so doesn’t overpower other ingredients in whatever dish you are using it in, making it a good all rounder if you don’t want a line up of cartons in the fridge door.